lindnjoe/Sovoron_klipper/README.md

 ---

-With the pieces above you should have a clear map of how Sovoron’s AFC and OpenAMS integration works, what safeguards are active at runtime, and where to adjust parameters for your own hardware.
+With the pieces above you should have a clear map of how Klipper’s AFC and OpenAMS integration works, what safeguards are active at runtime, and where to adjust parameters for your own hardware.